1-A How to Choose the Most Appropriate Agency (CIHR, NSERC & SSHRC)

 CIHR will not assume any obligation toward a training award recipient or their dependents in the event of accident or illness.

 CIHR recommends that training award recipients avail themselves of any medical insurance offered at the institution of tenure.
 The personnel office there can provide the necessary information.
-In addition, CIHR strongly encourages all award recipients to contact their provincial health insurance agency to verify coverage policies for extended periods abroad.
+CIHR strongly encourages all award recipients to contact their provincial health insurance agency to verify coverage policies for extended periods abroad.

 Institutions holding funds are strongly advised to have in place liability insurance that protects them and their researchers from actions arising as a consequence of the research activity.